-Application fee A non-refundable £50 application fee applies to all applications, and is paid by credit/ debit card online through the secure LSE Online Store.
+Fees and payments APPLY BY 30 MARCH 2020 for the "Early Bird" discount Application fee A non-refundable £50 application fee applies to all applications, and is paid by credit/ debit card online through the secure LSE Online Store.
 Application fees must be paid before an application can be submitted.
-Tuition fee The tuition fee for taking one course on the LSE-UCT Summer School is as below: 2019 Fees Student rate Standard rate Tuition fee with "Early Bird" discount £1,325 £1,600 Tuition fee without discount £1,600 £1,900 Tuition Fee with "Early Bird" discount and Pre-sessional Chinese Language Course £1,775 £2,050 Tuition Fee without discount and Pre- sessional Chinese Language Course £2,050 £2,350 The student rate is available to current full-time university and high school students.
+Tuition fee The fees for 2020 have not been confirmed yet so please refer to our website for updates The 2019 tuition fee for taking one course on the LSF-PKU Summer School was as below: 2019 Fees Student rate Standard rate Tuition fee with "Early Bird" discount £1,325 £1,600 Tuition fee without discount £1,600 £1,900 Tuition Fee with "Early Bird" discount and Pre-sessional Chinese Language Course £1,775 £2,050 Tuition Fee without discount and Presessional Chinese Language Course £2,050 £2,350 ^{}The student rate is available to current full-time university and high school students.
 Professional participants who are also alumni of LSE or PKU (including the LSE-PKU Summer School or the LSE-UCT Summer School) are also able to take advantage of the student rate.
 Please note that the tuition fee does not include the cost of travel, accommodation or other living costs.
 Tuition fee payment Tuition fees must be paid in order to secure a place on the LSE-PKU Summer School.
 The payment must be received by the deadline given on the offer letter, usually four weeks from the date of offer, or the offered place may be made available to another applicant.
 These timescales may be shortened closer to the start of the LSE-PKU Summer School.
 Tuition fees are paid online by credit or debit card through the secure LSE Online Store, or, exceptionally, by invoice to a third party sponsor organisation.
 Full receipts are provided for all payments.
 Under no circumstances will a participant be permitted to attend the LSE-PKU Summer School if their fees have not been paid in full in advance.
 Course cancellation policy In the event that an LSE-PKU Summer School course is cancelled, participants registered for that course will be offered a place on an alternative course of their choice, or a full refund of their tuition fees.
-Registered participants will be informed as early as possible if a course is at risk of cancellation, and by 31 May 2019 at the latest.
-How to apply Instructions All applications should be submitted through the online application form on the LSE-PKU Summer School website.
+Registered participants will be informed as early as possible if a course is at risk of cancellation, and by 31 May 2020 at the latest.

+How to apply Instructions All applications should be submitted through the online application form.
+Find out more here.
 An application fee is payable with each application.
 Due to the intensive nature of the programme, applicants select one academic course only, but may also attend the Pre-Sessional Chinese Language Course if they select that option too.
-More details about the application form and the documents required are available online at: lse.ac.uk/study-at-lse/Summer-Schools/ Ise-pku-summer-school/howtoapply Please note that students based in China may wish to apply through our Beijing office, see www.oir.pku.edu.cn/LSE Receipt of your application will be acknowledged within five working days.
+More details about the application form and the documents required are available here.
+Please note that students based in China may wish to apply through our Beijing office.
+Receipt of your application will be acknowledged within five working days.
 A decision will normally be made within ten working days.